David Alan Miller

 David Alan Miller (born 1961) is a multi-Grammy Award-winning American symphony orchestra conductor, and since 1992, music director of the Albany Symphony Orchestra.
 Miller served as assistant and associate conductor of the Los Angeles Philharmonic from 1987–92 and music director of the New York Youth Symphony from 1982-88.
-He is currently also Artistic Advisor to The Little Orchestra Society in New York City.
+He is currently also Artistic Advisor to both the Sarasota Orchestra and to The Little Orchestra Society in New York City.

 Early career and education

 Miller was raised in the Los Angeles area.
 He graduated with a bachelor's degree from the University of California, Berkeley.
 He then earned a master's degree in orchestral conducting from The Juilliard School.
 Miller was appointed Assistant Conductor of the New York Youth Symphony in 1981 and then ascended to the music directorship the following year while he was still a student at Juilliard.
 He was also a two-term conducting fellow and, later, Associate Director at the Los Angeles Philharmonic Institute.

 In 1987, he was appointed Assistant Conductor of the Los Angeles Philharmonic by Music Director André Previn; he was promoted to Associate Conductor in 1990 and held that position for two years.
 During his tenure with the orchestra, he conducted subscription concerts, an acclaimed family concert series, "Green Umbrella" New Music Group concerts and community concerts, as well as regular programs at the Hollywood Bowl.
 In the fall of 1987, Miller replaced Previn on only 36-hours notice during a week of regular Philharmonic subscription concerts, earning glowing reviews.